Sensitivity analysis on chaotic dynamical system by Non-Intrusive Least Square Shadowing (NILSS): Applications on chaotic partial differential equation systems

 In our current numerical example, $ \sigma = 10, \beta = 8 / 3 $.

 The parameter of the system is $ \rho $, which varies in range $ [2,45] $.
 The Lorenz 63 system has different behaviors when $ \rho $ changes \cite{sparrow2012lorenz}: \begin{itemize} \item $ 2\le\rho <24.7 $, two fixed-point attractors. \item $ 24.7\le\rho <31 $, one quasi-hyperbolic strange attractor. \item $ 31 \le \rho \le 45 $, one non-hyperbolic attractor. \end{itemize} In none of these cases the dynamical system strictly satisfies our assumptions that there exists a full set of CLVs for all states on the attractor; however, as we shall see, NILSS still gives meaningful results.
+The instantaneous objective function is $J(u) = z$, so the objective is: